Charge It to My Neighbor: A Relay Attack on ISO 15118 Plug and Charge Payment: Implementing and Combining Vulnerabilities for a Payment Fraud Proof of Concept

 \subsection{Proof of Concept Evaluation}

-Running the attack proof-of-concept produces a traffic log similar to the one shown in figure \ref{fig:poc-wireshark-log}.
+\todo{[R13C] Finally, while I appreciate that the attack has been implemented as a PoC and the source code has been made publicly available, I would have liked to see a more detailed evaluation of the attack in terms of quantitative metrics, for instance, the average overhead and delay introduced by the attack.} \todoanswer{Section 6.2 already mentions an allowed delay of 2 seconds, which is why we did not further pursue timing measurements.
+Additionally the timing mitigation section mentions why response timing can be diverse anyways.} Running the attack proof-of-concept produces a traffic log similar to the one shown in figure \ref{fig:poc-wireshark-log}.
 In this screenshot, the IPv6 address of the \textit{attacker vehicle} ends on \texttt{a398}, while the IPv6 address of the \textit{victim vehicle} ends on \texttt{2253}.
 At first, the \textit{attacker vehicle} initiates a charging session with the \textit{regular charging station}, but stalls after the \texttt{PaymentServiceSelectionRes}.
-Normally, the \textit{attacker vehicle} would follow up with an \texttt{PaymentDetailsReq}, but it has to wait for the content from the \textit{victim vehicle} to relay the message.
+Normally, the \textit{attacker vehicle} would follow up with a \texttt{PaymentDetailsReq}, but it has to wait for the content from the \textit{victim vehicle} to relay the message.
 The charging session between \textit{victim vehicle} and \textit{fake charging station} is started slightly later.
 As soon as the \textit{fake charging station} receives the \texttt{PaymentDetailsReq} the included certificate is also used by the \textit{attacker vehicle} for its packet.
 Similarly, as soon as the \textit{attacker vehicle} receives the \texttt{PaymentDetailsRes} including the challenge required to sign, the \textit{fake charging station} sends exactly this challenge to the \textit{victim vehicle}.
 After the signed challenge is received from the \textit{victim vehicle} the communication with the victim stops.
-Only the charging session, including the \textit{attacker vehicle} continues.
+Only the charging session with the \textit{attacker vehicle} continues.